-Name: (first, middle, last)
+Name: (first, midd lle, last)

 Age: School: Grade during GC:

 Address: Phone:

 City: State: Zip:

 T-Shirt Size: Student email:

 Boot Size: What Careers Are You Interested In?

-Lunch Preferences: The City of Memphis Storm Water Department is prepared to supply each participant with a boxed sandwich lunch.
-Please list any allergens and your preference between meat or veggie sandwich type below: Please notate if you elect to supply your own bagged lunch, and note that there will be no refrigerator, microwave, or any oven on any and all days.
+lunch.
+Please list any allergens and your prefe d to supply each participant with a boxed sandwich wich type below: Please notate if you elect to supply your days.

-Preference Dates: Green Camp will be offered during the week (Monday through Friday) of June 5-9 and 12-16.
-Please circle your preferred week to participate.
-Preference 1 will be the first choice and Preference 2 will be 2nd choice.
-Groups will be assigned and confirmed with the acceptance letter mailed or emailed by May 19, 2023.
-Weeks will be assigned on a "first-come-first-approved" basis and there are only enough spaces for 26 participants (13 students per week).
-Only circle the week that you can attend.
-If you cannot attend one week, leave the appropriate preference selection blank.
+19, 2024.
+Please of will be 2 nd choice.
+2024.
+Weeks will participants (13 st circle your preferred v Groups will be assign be assigned on a "firs week to participate.
+Preference ed and confirmed with the accest-come-first-approved" basis arolly circle the week that you can day through Friday) of July 8-12 and July 15- 1 will be the first choice and Preference 2 eptance letter mailed or emailed by May 10, and there are only enough spaces for 26 attend.
+If you cannot attend one week,

-Preference 1:

-Group 1 June 5 - 9 Preference 2:
+Preference 1: Group 1 Preference 2: Group 2

-Group 2 June 12 - 16

-STUDENT HYPOTHESES: This section needs to be filled out for your final paper or tri-fold presentation!

-Does Memphis have an adverse effect on the quality of the water in its rivers and waterways?
-Briefly explain the reasoning for your answer based on your current knowledge and assumptions.

-Do you think you have a direct or personal effect on the quality of water and/or the environment in Memphis?
-Briefly explain the reasoning for your answer based on your current knowledge and assumptions.

-Program participation will not be permitted without Parent/Guardian signature on these forms.
-These forms are for the health and safety of the participant.

-STUDENT SIGNATURE REQUIRED.
-PLEASE READ CAREFULLY.

-I have read the Program description and I will actively participate in all parts of the Program as described (with the exception to certain sampling activities, in which I can request to have a sample gathered for me to analyze).
-I agree to be respectful, listen, and follow instructions.
-I understand that my photo and scientific paper/presentation may be used for promotional purposes.
-I will wear the provided T-Shirt and follow the rules of attire.
-I understand that I will be in an outdoor setting and may be exposed to outdoor elements.

-Printed Name of Participant

-Signature of Participant

-PARENT/GUARDIAN PERMISSION STATEMENT

-I hereby grant permission for my child to apply and fully participate.
-Also, I will allow my child to complete surveys to evaluate the Program.
-I grant permission for my child to be daily transported to sites.

-Printed Name of Parent/Guardian

-Signature of Parent/Guardian

-Regulations for Green Camp
+July 8 - 12 July 15 - 19

+STUDENT HYPOTHESES IDEAS: This section needs to be filled out for your final p aper or tri-fold presentation!
+Does Memphis have an adverse effect on t the reasoning for your answer based on yo . , , , , How do you have a direct effect on the qua , in Memphis?
+Briefly explain What daily actions can you do to promote envi based on your current knowledge and assu · · · · · riefly explain your answer Program participation will not be performs.
+These forms are for the healt STUDENT SIGNATURE REQUIRED.
+PLEASE h and safety of the participant.
+I have read the Program description and I will active certain sampling activities, in which I can request to follow instructions.
+I understand that my photo and the provided T-Shirt and follow the rules of attire.
+I elements. ely participate in all parts of the Program as of have a sample gathered for me to analyze).
+I scientific paper/presentation may be used f I agree to be respectful, listen, and or promotional purposes.
+I will wear Printed Name of Participant Signature of Participant Date PARENT/GUARDIAN PERMISSION STATEM IENT I hereby grant permission for my child to apply and Program.
+I grant permission for my child to be daily complete surveys to evaluate the Printed Name of Parent/Guardian Signature of Parent/Guardian Date